justnonamenoname/lifeticle/readme.md

 **Experimental methods**

 Experimental methods for confirming the theory in the study of the brain:
-1) The streams for qualia must converge on a single particle using the method of qualia generation (further details in connection between qualia and the brain).
+1) The streams for qualia must converge on a single particle using the method of qualia generation (the issue is discussed in connection between qualia and the brain).
 2) The effect of the lifeticle and information about qualia on the brain.
 3) The lifeticle must not be replaced by something else throughout life.

 The theory is a direct consequence of the organism's structure.
-In studying the brain, one must start from the principle of maximum divisibility, meaning that the brain consists of indivisible particles and that the carrier of consciousness is located somewhere in the brain (further details in the necessity of a consciousness carrier in fundamentality).
+In studying the brain, one must start from the principle of maximum divisibility, meaning that the brain consists of indivisible particles and that the carrier of consciousness is located somewhere in the brain (the issue is discussed in the necessity of a consciousness carrier in fundamentality).
 To disprove the theory, it is necessary, for example, to prove:
 That particles disappear at death, or that we are in a virtual reality, or that there is a moment of death and undiscovered angels really arrive.
 The law of conservation of energy and the circulation of particles in nature lead to the main idea of the theory - the possibility of a next birth.